stanford-sysml-seminar/stanford-sysml-seminar.github.io/index.md

 # About The Seminar

-This seminar is being run by Piero Molino, Dan Fu, Karan Goel, Fiodar Kazhamakia, Matei Zaharia, and Chris Ré.
+Seminar hosts: Dan Fu, Karan Goel, Fiodar Kazhamakia, Piero Molino.
+Executive Producers: Matei Zaharia, Chris Ré.
 You can reach us at sysmlstanfordseminar [at] gmail.

 Source code for this website can be found [here](https://github.com/stanford-sysml-seminar/stanford-sysml-seminar.github.io).